 FYI: My favorite translation of Scripture to study from is the ESV.
 I also use other word for word translations.
-You can find a list over here on my Tool Kit page.
+You can find a list over here of my 5 Essential Tools for Bible Study.
 I enjoy reading modern day translations as well, and often use them when I speak or write for their readability.
 But my study is primarily from the ESV.

 Take a Look at the Bigger Picture